Hapoel Be'er Sheva F.C.: Ultras Organization – UltraSouth

 South Side.
 Its activity was centered in Gate 5 at Vasermil Stadium.
 At Turner Stadium it runs behind the gate in the south gallery.
 The organization focuses on encouraging the group and preparing a stage for the games.
 In addition, the organization helps organize the fans of the group in ways of reaching out.
 Since the group moved to Turner Stadium, the organization has begun to present advanced sets of encouragement.
 In the 2016–17 season, the fans organization launched a fundraising campaign to purchase crankshafts for the southern pavilion to assist in the layout of the sets.
 The sum they sought to reach was 100,000 Shekels and the end of the campaign was about a month, but after 24 hours the money was raised in full.
 The organization advocated political isolation and the ultras of "ULTRAS NO POLITICA".
 The approach of the UltraSouth organization to avoid political affiliation turned out to be successful.
 After the display of Palestinian flags in Celtic Park, the organization emphasized that anyone who wanted to bring the Israeli flag to the tour was welcome, but it would not be related to the group.

 The organization takes care to make flags and signs in high-level deployment to increase the standard of decor in the stands.
 There is a songwriter for the group and for the players.
-In addition, the organization is in regular contact with the fans through Facebook.
+In addition, the organization is in regular contact with the fans through Facebook, a dedicated Telegram channel, and other social media.